FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/part1/index.md

 updatedAt: 2024-04-20
 #hidden:
 #hasComments:
-wip: true
+#wip: false
 ---

 I have been following and finished the [CS6120](https://www.cs.cornell.edu/courses/cs6120/2023fa/) from Cornell, a self-guided online course for topics in compilers.
 It was a great journey following along the course and the exercises.
-This post will be the first of my dump of learning notes for this course.
+This post is the first part of learning notes of the course, containing introduction to CFGs, and data flow analysis framework, optimizations like reaching definitions, dead code elimination, and local value numbering.
 <!-- more -->

 [[TOC]]